A curly Case Study with Wellster Healthtech Group

 The first two studies worked well enough that Wellster moved to a recurring engagement with curly — one that gives their teams continuous access to research capacity across the entire portfolio.

 That capacity has since expanded into territory Wellster hadn't run at scale before: structured usability and prototype testing.
-Customers and prospects work through real tasks on new features, and curly follows up with deep interviews to surface what worked, what didn't, and why.
+Patients and prospects work through real tasks on new features, and curly follows up with deep interviews to surface what worked, what didn't, and why.
 Feedback that lands before code ships, not after.

 The bottom line